Freedom of the Press

-Saudi Arabia has no freedom of information law that provides for public access to state-held information, and does not disclose details related to sensitive topics such as government spending and allocations to the royal family.
-The media have been allowed to observe and report upon the functions of some state entities, such as the Shura council, but access may be arbitrarily withdrawn and is not guaranteed by law.
+Saudi Arabia has no freedom of information law that provides for public access to state-held information, and officials do not disclose details related to sensitive topics such as government spending and allocations to the royal family.
+The media have been allowed to observe and report on the functions of some state entities, such as the Shura Council, but access may be arbitrarily withdrawn and is not guaranteed by law.

 More than a dozen daily newspapers publish in Saudi Arabia.
 All are privately owned but controlled by individuals affiliated with the royal family.
 Members of the royal family also control two popular London-based dailies, Asharq al-Aswat and Al-Hayat, that serve a wider Arab audience.
-Broadcast media are controlled by the government, which owns and operates all terrestrial television and radio stations.
-Since 2011, the government has required all online newspapers and bloggers to obtain a special license from the Ministry of Culture and Information.
+The government owns and operates all terrestrial television and radio stations.
 Although satellite dishes are illegal, satellite television has become widespread and is an important source of foreign news.
-However, key regional satellite channels, including the popular Al-Arabiya news channel, are controlled by Saudi investors and adhere to local media norms.
+Key regional satellite channels, including the popular Al-Arabiya news channel, are controlled by Saudi investors and adhere to local media norms.

-Internet penetration in Saudi Arabia reached nearly 61 percent in 2013.
-The country was ranked first globally in the proportion of mobile telephone users, with a phone-to-population ratio of 188 percent, according to a report by the UN Conference on Trade and Development.
-Saudi Arabia also ranked first in the total number of daily YouTube views, according to Google, the site’s owner.
+Internet penetration in Saudi Arabia reached nearly 64 percent of the population in 2014.
+The country also has one of the world’s highest rates of mobile telephone penetration, with about 180 subscriptions for every 100 residents, and many users access the internet via mobile devices.
+Saudi Arabia also ranks first in the total number of daily YouTube views, according to Google.